Best Man Speech Examples & Ideas for a Successful Wedding Toast

-The best way to start writing a best man speech, is to simply put pen to paper.
-Expressing your ideas, with the guidance of a template, can help you sort through the overwhelming amount of ideas.
-Or, if you're lacking ideas, kickstart some emotions.
+The best way to start writing a best man speech is to simply put pen to paper.
+If you’re struggling to come up with ideas, the guidance of a template can help you sort through the overwhelming amount of ideas.
 We've put together a few best man speech templates that you can use as a guide or refer to when you get stuck.

-1) Compliment the bride and groom and/or the wedding.
+a) Compliment the bride and groom and their wedding.

-To start your speech, compliment the bride and groom, or the wedding.
+The easiest way to start your best man’s speech is with a compliment!.
+Tell the bride she looks lovely, the groom you’re happy for him, and/or say how beautiful and fun the wedding has been.
 Whatever you feel is worth referring to and is likely to be agreed with by the crowd.
 This is a quick way to be seen as respectful by guests.

-Express your gratitude towards the people who helped make the event possible, including the wedding party, and the guests.
+Express your gratitude towards the people who helped make the event possible, including: the wedding party for their dedication, the guests for attending (some from long distances), and the parents for contributing to the wedding.
 This is a great way to appear polite and express your personal appreciation for those who helped make the wedding a reality.

-Follow up the introduction with an inside story about you and the groom.
-It can be about some experience that you shared together in college or when you were growing up together.
-You can also include some story about the bride if she is well-known to you.
+Follow up with an anecdote about you and the groom.
+It can be about how you met, some experience that you shared together in college, or some funny events from your childhood.

 The story you tell about your experience with the groom can be followed with a heartfelt statement about how much value he holds in your life and how much it means for you to have him as your friend or brother.

 f) Tell the story of how the bride/groom and groom met.

 The story of how the bride and groom met is always a highlight in a speech.
 In fact, it is almost an expectation!
 Tell the story from your point of view, including your initial thoughts.
 If you were not present at this time or a witness to this moment, you can talk about the positive impact the bride has had on your friend’s life.

 g) Share a relevant or inspirational love quote or song lyric.